 and will remember their sins no more."
 (Jeremiah 31:31-34)

-James exhorts us to look intently into this perfect law of liberty (1:25) and so never forget who God is, and who we are, and how he wants us to love and live.
+James exhorts us to look intently into this perfect law of liberty (James 1:25) and so never forget who God is, and who we are, and how he wants us to love and live.

 This perfect, liberating law of love, then, governs what James considers pure religion.
 Sometimes Evangelical Christians are offended by the use of the word "religion"; they much prefer a more specific word, such as "Christianity" or "Christian faith."

 But here in verses 26-27, James uses a general word for religion, both an adjective and a noun.
-The noun is Greek thrēskeia , "the worship of God, religion," especially as it expresses itself in "religious service" or "cult."
-The adjective is thrēskos , "religious."4 James isn't trying to put other religions on a par with Christianity.
+The noun is Greek thrēskeia, "expression of devotion to transcendent beings, especially as it expresses itself in cultic rites, worship."
+The adjective is thrēskos, "religious."19 James isn't trying to put other religions on a par with Christianity.
 But he is asserting that if we would consider ourselves authentic worshippers of God, then we must live out this liberating law of love in our everyday lives.

 James mentions three tests of pure religion:

-- Keeping oneself from being polluted by the world (1:27b).
+- Keeping oneself from being polluted by the world (verse 27b).

-"Circumcise your hearts, therefore, and do not be stiff-necked any longer.
-For the Lord your God is God of gods and Lord of lords, the great God, mighty and awesome, who shows no partiality and accepts no bribes.
-He defends the cause of the fatherless and the widow, and loves the alien, giving him food and clothing.
+"Circumcise your hearts, therefore, and do not be stiff-necked any longer....
+[The LORD] defends the cause of the fatherless and the widow, and loves the alien, giving him food and clothing.
 And you are to love those who are aliens, for you yourselves were aliens in Egypt."
-(Deuteronomy 10:16-19)
+(Deuteronomy 10:16, 18-19)

 If God defends the cause of the orphan and widow and gives them food and clothing, who are we to be too pure to aid those who are poor?
 We're so concerned that the person who holds up a sign saying "Will Work for Food" is trying to take advantage of us, that we end up closing our heart to him.
-Would you rather be "taken" by the poor a few times and be generous in your heart?
-Or protect yourself from ever being deceived, but have a stingy and unloving heart?
+Would you rather be "taken" by a beggar a few times and remain generous in your heart?
+Or protect yourself from ever being deceived and end up with a stingy and unloving heart?

 The passage in Deuteronomy also indicates that God loves the alien.
 This might offend us, but I am sure he loves the illegal alien, too.
 That doesn't mean that we shouldn't control our borders.
 But what it does mean is that we are to love those who are sojourning in our country just as God loves them.
 Our first question should be not "Do they have a green card?"
 Our first question should be, "Do they have enough to eat?"